Consolidation of the By-laws with amendments approved at the Aug.9, 2000, Aug. 7, 2008 and Aug. 6, 2009 Annual General Meetings.

 Section 6.
 Quorum

 Fifteen members shall constitute a quorum of all general meetings.
 If within one hour from the time appointed for the meeting a quorum of members is not present, the meeting, if convened upon the requisition of the members, shall be dissolved, and, in any other case, it shall stand adjourned until further notice.
-No fewer than 6 of the members of the Board of Directors shall constitute a quorum. (amended Aug.
-7, 2008)
+Two-thirds of the members of the Board of Directors, rounded up, shall constitute a quorum. (amended June 24, 2019)

 Section 7.
 Voting Rights